What Happens After a Stroke?

 What is Happening in the Brain After a Stroke & Why?

 The chronological timeline commonly following the initial symptoms of a stroke is often divided into five separate phases.
-These phases are based on what is happening in the brain from a structural standpoint as the brain repairs and heal itself from a stroke.
+These phases in the post-stroke timeline are based on what is happening in the brain from a structural standpoint as the brain repairs and heal itself from a stroke.

 Why does all of this neuroscience matter?